 Before commencing any skin pigmentation treatment it is important that you understand the type of skin pigmentation disorder you have and what is causing your skin discoloration or dark patches on your skin to occur.

 Skin pigmentation disorders affect the color of your skin.
 Your skin gets its color from a pigment called melanin, designed to protect your skin from photo damage, which is produced by the melanocyte cells located in your skin's epidermis.
-When these cells become damaged or unhealthy, melanin production is impacted resulting in pigmentation disorders that can affect just patches of skin or your entire body.
+When these cells become damaged or unhealthy, melanin production becomes abnormal resulting in skin discoloration that can affect just patches of skin or your entire body.

 If your body produces too little melanin, your skin gets lighter (hypopigmentation).
 Vitiligo, infections, blisters and burns can cause lighter skin.